 The University of Colorado College of Nursing provides a high-quality, practical and fully online Doctor of Nursing Practice (DNP) through CU Online.
 By choosing the right pathway for you based on your work experience, career goals and previously completed degrees, you can advance to the highest levels of the nursing field through our DNP program.

 We offer five distinct pathways for our students, which are designed to meet the academic needs of as many different types of nursing students as possible.
+All five options are offered mostly online with some in-person clinical requirements.
 These five options are:

 - BS to DNP Program

 - Post-Graduate DNP Advanced Practice Registered Nurse (DNP-APRN)